Location, Golden, CO

 Kent Hamstra MA, received his training and degree in Psychology from Hastings College in 1985 and Master of Arts degree in Rehabilitation Counseling from University of Iowa in 1986.
 He has been a member of the Craig Hospital inpatient TBI clinical team since 1987.
 Kent has been involved with multiple projects involving TBI.
 He is a member of the Craig Hospital TBI Supervisors Group.

-Brenda Bertrand, Certified Therapeutic Recreation Specialist
+Brenda Bertrand Certified Therapeutic Recreation Specialist

-Darlene Dumont, Respiratory Therapy Manager
+Darlene Dumont Director of Respiratory Therapy

 I made it full circle.Jared King, Craig Grad 2003